p0pr0ck5/lua-resty-waf/README.md

 * **BLACKLIST**: A table containing user-defined blacklisted IPs.
 * **COOKIES**: A table containing the values of the cookies sent in the request.
-* **HEADERS**: A table containing the request headers.
-Note that cookies are not included in this collection.
-* **HEADER_NAMES**: A table containing the keys of the `HEADERS` table.
-Note that header names are automatically converted to a lowercase form.
 * **HTTP_VERSION**: An integer representation of the HTTP version used in the request.
 * **IP**: The IP address of client.
 * **METHOD**: The HTTP method specified in the request.